-Educators will complete the following daily checklists to assist and record inspections of the physical environment where foreseeable risks may be evident and cause harm or injury to a child: Any findings that require attention will be either dealt with immediately or submitted into the maintenance book depending on priority.
-The Approved Provider/ Nominated Supervisors and Principals of primary schools must be notified of any areas that need immediate attention within the Service venue.
+Educators will complete the following daily checklists to assist and record inspections of the physical environment where foreseeable risks may be evident and cause harm or injury to a child:

+Any findings that require attention will be either dealt with immediately or submitted into the maintenance book depending on priority.
+The approved provider/ nominated supervisors and Principals of primary schools must be notified of any areas that need immediate attention within the OSHC Service venue.

 [Primary policies - Code of Conduct, Supervision, Health and Safety, Staffing Arrangement, Supervision]

-RISK ASSESSMENT & RISK ASSESSMENT TOOL (National Principle 8)
+RISK ASSESSMENT AND RISK ASSESSMENT TOOL (National Principle 8)

-It is a legislative requirement that all services implement a risk management system where they identify and manage hazards and risks within the workplace to ensure a child safe environment.
+It is a legislative requirement that management, staff and educators implement a risk management system where they identify and manage hazards and risks within the workplace to ensure a child safe environment.
 Strategies are in place to make sure child safety (through the National Principles for Child Safe Organisations) and Education and Care National Regulations are embedded across our Service.
 The key principles of risk management include:

-- 1. Identifying all hazards or potential hazards in the service/residence/venue - 2.
+- 1. Identifying all hazards or potential hazards in the OSHC Service - 2.
 Assess the risk of harm or potential harm for each hazard - 3.
 Control or manage the risk Risk Rating Matrix - 4.
 Monitor and improve safety Risk Assessment Action Plan - 5.
 Evaluate and Review

-It is the responsibility of Coordinators or Responsible persons in day-to-day charge to complete a risk assessment where children's safety may be jeopardised and when organising an excursion/incursion.
+It is the responsibility of coordinators or responsible persons in day-to-day charge to complete a risk assessment where children's safety may be jeopardised and when organising an excursion/incursion.